The TTP Precepts, Briefly Explained

 “The first step toward change is awareness.
 The second step is acceptance.”

-My intention is for this to be a “work in progress” page.
-I’ll update this page with new information as it becomes available, and as it influences me to adjust my working theory; my life tack, so to speak.
-I do not intend to be static, nor do I intend this page to remain so.
-As a consummate epistemocrat, I am forever on the prowl to uncover material that forces me to expand — or completely change, if need be — my beliefs.
-What follows are what I consider my to be my currently held “truths”, as they relate to overall well-being and physical culture.
+My intention is for this to be a living, “work in progress” page.
+I’ll update this piece with new information as it becomes available, and as it influences me to adjust my working theory; my take on the subject of Physical Culture, my “life’s trajectory”, so to speak.
+My theories do not remain static, nor do I intend this page to remain so.
+As a consummate epistemocrat, I am forever on the prowl to uncover material that forces me to expand — or completely change, if need be — my held-to beliefs.
+What follows are what I consider my to be my currently held “truths”, as they relate to overall well-being and the pursuit of the Physical Culture “high life”.

 My General Premise

-1. Forget what you previously thought of as diet and fitness Gospel.
-Wipe the slate clean; be receptive to a completely new paradigm in nutritional well-being and physical culture.
+1. Forget, and completely so, what you previously thought of as diet and fitness and overall well-being Gospel.
+Wipe the slate clean; be receptive to a completely new paradigm in nutritional well-being and Physical Culture.

-3. Exercise (for health) should be intense, of short duration and highly variable.
+3. Exercise (in the pursuit of health) should be infrequent, intense, of short duration, and highly variable.
 Training for a specific athletic event/sport is an entirely different animal — and not necessarily a healthy one at that.
+And to the extent that we correlate sporting prowess to overall health and well-being is indicative to just how off-base, irrelevant — hurtful, even — mainstream ideas toward health, diet and fitness have become.

-4. Following a Paleolithic template, within the confines and limitations imposed by the modern, work-a-day world, is no doubt a tough endeavor to pull off.
-Adherence to the Paleo template, though, is certainly feasible.
-The aim of my blog is to demonstrate, by example, just how one does go about pulling it off.
+4. Following a Primal/Paleolithic/Evolutionary Fitness template, within the confines and limitations imposed by the modern, work-a-day world, is no doubt a daunting prospect — at first blush.
+Adherence to the Primal/Paleolithic/Evolutionary Fitness template, though, is, in practice, easy to pull-off.
+The aim of Theory to Practice is to chronicle, demonstrate, and lead by example, just how one does go about achieving a life of finely tuned, Physical Culture.

-I am, though, at my very essence, an epistemocrat – defined by Nassim Taleb (in his marvelous book, The Black Swan) — as being “someone of epistemic humility, who holds his own knowledge in greatest suspicion” (hat tip to Brent Pottenger, at Healthcare Epistemocrat, for that fine quote).
+So there you have it, Theory to Practice in a nutshell.
+I am, at my very essence, an epistemocrat – defined by Nassim Taleb (in his marvelous book, The Black Swan) — as being “someone of epistemic humility, who holds his own knowledge in greatest suspicion” (hat tip to Brent Pottenger, at Healthcare Epistemocrat, for that fine quote, and for taking the lead of expanding this idea as it applies to expression of fine Physical Culture).
 As such, I consider myself a consummate seeker of knowledge, but one not married to any one notion.
 Dogma, to me, is an anathema.
-This blog, then, is a composite of one small sliver of my journey.
+The dogma is, that there is no dogma!
+This blog, then, is a composite of my own n=1 journey through the wilderness in search of the best that might be obtained in the wide world of Physical Culture.

 “Nothing in biology makes sense except in the light of evolution”